 SAP is monitored at the end of each semester and if a student fails to meet the 2.0 cumulative GPA requirement or does not complete two-thirds (67%) of the cumulative credit hours attempted to date, he or she will be placed on SAP financial aid warning for a period of one semester.
 During the SAP financial aid warning semester, a student can receive financial aid.
 If the student fails to raise the GPA to 2.0 or the completion rate to two-thirds (67%) at the end of the financial aid warning semester, they will lose eligibility for financial aid.

 NOTIFICATION OF UNSATISFACTORY ACADEMIC PROGRESS

-Students who do not meet SAP standards will be notified, by the Director of Financial Aid, in writing via a letter sent to the preferred address on file.
+Students who do not meet SAP standards will be notified, by the Director of Financial Aid, in writing via email, which will be sent to their College for Creative Studies email.

 SAP APPEAL PROCESS

 Students may appeal their loss of financial aid eligibility by submitting an appeal letter to the Director of Financial Aid.
 Appeals should be based on circumstances beyond the student’s control such as, injury or illness, death of a relative, or other special circumstances.
 The appeal must explain the failure to make satisfactory progress and what has changed that will allow satisfactory progress in the future.

 If the appeal is approved, the student will be placed on SAP financial aid probation and will be required to follow an Academic Success Plan.
 This status is limited to one semester (or time as specified by the Academic Success Plan), during which the student may receive financial aid.
 At the end of that semester, a student on SAP financial aid probation will have his/her academic progress reviewed and must be meeting the SAP standards.
 If a student fails to meet these standards, the student loses financial aid eligibility.